 With the change in the weather, like just about everybody else, we’re craving comfort food.
-Equally delicious after a night of trick-or-treating, or after casting your vote in November, this is anything but bland.
+And this spicy tomato lentil stew is the perfect solution.
+Equally delicious after a night of trick-or-treating, or after casting your vote in November, this bold and hearty soup is anything but bland.

 - 1 tablespoon olive oil

 - 5 cloves garlic, minced

 - 5 small red potatoes, chopped

 - 1 carrot, chopped

 - ½ teaspoon black pepper